yamil-issa/rabbitmq-project/README.md

 # Run
 - to start the front: `cd front`,  `npm start`
 - to start the back: `cd back`,  `npm start`
-- You can access to the app here : `localhost:5173`
+- You see access the app here : `localhost:5173`

 # Chat Application Architecture